 After I left HMS Southampton, the Navy instituted new fitness requirements and Ten Bellies was forced to leave the service.
 No one cried.
 Did I mention how mean he was?

-I lived with Jacko in five different houses and he was my very best friend for a long, long time.
+I lived with Jacko in five different houses and he was my best friend for a long time, even after we both left the navy.
 I lost touch with him when I came to the States.
 If anyone knows his whereabouts, tell him I am trying to track him down.